oracle-devrel/chris-blogs/eff-uno-racer/episode3/episode3.md

 ![CAD Model of Eff-Uno Racer](model.png)

+NOTE: If you would prefer to read this on GitHub in markdown go [here](https://chrisbensen.medium.com/building-a-race-car-frame-out-of-a-toy-c7bec93e53b3).

 In my previous two episodes (links at the bottom of this article) I built a custom breadboard setup for a Raspberry Pi and Arduino.
 Although it can be used for any project, I 3D printed a pad of bricks and connected up an RC servo and DC brushless motor via and ESC for a very specific project: I'm building a race car!

 I apologize for not coming out and saying what I'm building, but rather presenting it in some sort of teaser clickbait fashion.
 I just wasn't ready to reveal it and my management wanted me to take you all on a journey through the process rather than just 6-months of working in a closet with a big reveal at the end.
 But now we're at the point in the process where it's time reveal a bit more.
 Think of it as getting all ya'll involved.